wpmetabox/meta-box-text-limiter/readme.txt

 == Description ==

-Text Limiter is an extension for [Meta Box](https://metabox.io) plugin which allows you to limit number of characters or words entered for text and textarea fields.
+Text Limiter is an extension for [Meta Box](https://metabox.io) plugin which allows you to limit number of characters or words entered for [text](https://docs.metabox.io/fields/text/), [textarea](https://docs.metabox.io/fields/textarea/) and [WYSIWYG](https://docs.metabox.io/fields/wysiwyg/) fields.

 ### Usage

-To start using text limiter, just add the following parameters to `text` or `textarea` fields:
+To start using text limiter, just add the following parameters to `text`, `textarea` or `wysiwyg` fields:

 `'limit'      => 20, // Number of characters or words
 'limit_type' => 'character', // Limit by 'character' or 'word'.
 Optional.
 Default is 'character'`